tonipohl/PowerPlatformGovernance/README.md

 ## Administration of the Power Platform

-- aka.ms/ppac
+- Microsoft Power Platform Admin Center: [aka.ms/ppac](aka.ms/ppac)

 ## Center of Excellence

-- Install the  CoE starter kit: aka.ms/coestarterkit
+- Install the  CoE starter kit: [aka.ms/coestarterkit](aka.ms/coestarterkit)
-- Download the CoE starter kit: aka.ms/coestarterkitdownload
+- Download the CoE starter kit: [aka.ms/coestarterkitdownload](aka.ms/coestarterkitdownload)

 ## More

 - Develop your own governance processes with automation, using PowerShell or APIs
 - Check out our https://governancetoolkit365.com/
-- Check out other tools such as the Power Studio for the Power Platform from our MVP colleague John Liu
+- Check out other tools such as the [Power Studio for the Power Platform](https://flowstudio.app/) from our MVP colleague John Liu

+to be continued...